Dromahane: Transport

 By road, the Dromahane junction is 2 mi south of Mallow on the N20.
 Alternate routes from Mallow include taking the "Navigation Road" or the "Old Cork Road".

 Although the main rail line between Mallow and Kerry passes just to the north of the village, the nearest railway station is Mallow railway station about 6 km away.

 Economy

-The village has two pubs, Hickey's Beer Garden and The Russell Inn, which is more commonly referred to as Corkery's Pub.
-Hickey's also operates an off licence.
-The village has just the one shop.

 South of Dromahane is the Dromore "Point to Point" race track, which draws crowds from all over Munster to the village for the horse racing event.

-Other businesses located in the village include a nursing home, a joinery, printers, electricians, hauliers, plumbers, plant hire, ironmonger and agri-contractor.
+Businesses located in the village include a pub, shop, nursing home, a joinery, printers, electricians, hauliers, plumbers, plant hire, ironmonger and agri-contractor.

 Amenities

 The village has a large school primary (national) school.
 The nearest secondary schools are in Mallow town.

 The village also has St Peter's Roman Catholic church.

 The local underage GAA club is called Thomas Russell's and they have their grounds in the village of Glantane, located 3 mi west of Dromahane.
 There is also a tennis club in the area.